Back To Top

 Now only slightly cheaper than newer model

-While I'd recommend the Coros Pace 3 and 4 to anyone, the Garmin Forerunner 265 is certainly the answer if you're a runner asking 'which Garmin should I buy?'.
-For under £300, you'll get a perfect blend of advanced data insights and features, sleek design with a super bright screen, and easy usability.
+While I'd recommend the Coros Pace 4 to anyone, the Garmin Forerunner 265 is certainly the answer if you're a runner looking for the best Garmin watch that combines must-have data with affordability.
+For under £300, you'll get a perfect blend of advanced data insights and features, a sleek design with a super-bright screen, and easy usability.

 Along with this, you'll get some of the most advanced insights into your running form and performance, such as stride length, cadence, vertical oscillation, and ground-contact time, helping you become a better runner in just a few weeks.

 The Garmin Forerunner 265 also offers phone-free music playing.
-Just plug in your favourite exercise headphones and you'll be able to listen to music through the likes of Spotify and Amazon Music, a feature not offered by the Coros Pace 3 or Fitbit Charge 6.
+Just plug in your headphones, and you'll be able to listen to music through Spotify and Amazon Music, a feature not offered by the Fitbit Charge 6 or Coros Pace 4.

 For more, read my full Garmin Forerunner 265 review